kb1900/Cultris-Tetris-AI/README.md

 # Cultris-Tetris-AI
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 This repo contains a preliminary attempt at creating a tetris AI to play the block-based puzzle game, Cultris 2 (available at http://gewaltig.net/cultris2.aspx).
-It uses a combination of internal game heuristics,particle swarm optimization and genetic algorithms to generate weight based and neural network based models to iterate through possible moves and play those that yield the best gamestates.
-Currently the AI has been well-trained to downstack and survive as long as possible in all online and offline modes.
+It uses a combination of internal game heuristics, particle swarm optimization and genetic algorithms to generate weight based and neural network based models to iterate through possible moves and play those that yield the best gamestates.
+Currently the AI has been well-trained to upstack, downstack, combo/attack and survive as long as possible in multiplayer and singleplayer modes.

 # Long Term To do: